mmistakes/made-mistakes-jekyll/_source/_posts/articles/2009-10-17-eviltron-prank-review.md

 ---
-layout: post
+layout: article
 title: "Eviltron and a Scary Movie Makes for a Great Prank"
-description: "The Eviltron device, when setup properly, can land some convincing scares."
+excerpt: "The Eviltron device, when setup properly, can land some convincing scares."
 modified: 2013-04-26
 image:
-  small: mademistakes-340x100.jpg
   thumb: eviltron-thumb.jpg
 category: articles
 tags: [Eviltron, prank, horror, review, tech geek]